Loket

-Loket ([ˈlokɛt]; Elbogen) is a town of in Sokolov District in the Karlovy Vary Region of the Czech Republic.
+Loket ([ˈlokɛt]; Elbogen) is a town in Sokolov District in the Karlovy Vary Region of the Czech Republic.
 It has about 3,100 inhabitants.
 The town is known for the Loket Castle, a 12th-century Gothic castle.
-The historic town centre is well preserved and is protected by law as urban monument reservation.
+The historic town centre is well preserved and is protected as an urban monument reservation.

-Administrative parts
+Administrative division

-Villages of Dvory, Nadlesí and Údolí are administrative parts of Loket.
+Loket consists of four municipal parts (in brackets population according to the 2021 census):